List of World Wonder Ring Stardom personnel

 Various roster members at the third anniversary of the company in 2014.

 World Wonder Ring Stardom is a Japanese professional wrestling promotion founded in 2010.
-Stardom personnel consists of professional wrestlers, commentators, ring announcers, and various other positions.
+Stardom personnel consists of professional wrestlers, referees, commentators, ring announcers, and various other positions.
 Executive officers are also listed.
-Stardom also frequently features wrestlers from promotions like Marvelous That's Women Pro Wrestling or Pro Wrestling Wave such as Takumi Iroha, Rin Kadokura and Maria.
-Many other wrestlers from various promotions from the Japanese independent scene are featured in events such as the rookie-based "New Blood".
+Stardom also frequently features wrestlers from various promotions from the Japanese independent scene in events such as the rookie-based "New Blood".